apify/apify-docs/sources/academy/platform/deploying_your_code/docker_file.md

 The rest of the Dockerfile is about copying the source code from the local filesystem into the container's filesystem, installing libraries, and setting the `RUN` command (which falls back to the parent image).

-> If you are not using a base image from Apify, then you should specify how to launch the source code of your actor with the `CMD` instruction.
+> If you are not using a base image from Apify, then you should specify how to launch the source code of your Actor with the `CMD` instruction.

-Here's the Dockerfile for our Node.js example project's actor:
+Here's the Dockerfile for our Node.js example project's Actor:

 <Tabs groupId="main">
 <TabItem value="Node.js Dockerfile" label="Node.js Dockerfile">